ooni/probe-cli/internal/tutorial/measurex/chapter12/README.md

 Take a look at the JSON.
 You should see several redirects and that we measure each endpoint of each redirect, including QUIC endpoints that we discover on the way.

+Exercise: remove code for converting to OONI data format and compare output with previous chapter.
+See any difference?

 ## Conclusion